Melissa Conrad Stöppler, MD

 - Are there support groups for those with generalized anxiety disorder?

 - Where can people find additional information on generalized anxiety disorder?

 - Find a local Psychiatrist in your town

-What are complications of generalized anxiety disorder?
+What types of specialists treat generalized anxiety disorder?

 Get tips on therapy and treatment.